feelinglovelynow/ace-graph-database/README.md

             actsInMovie: { // Relationship: actsInMovie
               id: 'ManyToMany',
               props: {
-                _salary: { id: 'RelationshipProp', x: { dataType: 'number' } } // This is a relationship prop (actsInMovie > _salary).
-When calling ace() with NodeQuery or RelationshipQuery, it is helpful for relationship props to start with an underscore.
-Starting relationship props with an underscore helps identify which props are node props (do not start with underscore) and which props are relationship props (start with underscore)
+                // This is a relationship prop (actsInMovie > _salary)
+                // When calling ace() with NodeQuery or RelationshipQuery (as seen below), it is helpful for relationship props to start with an underscore
+                // Starting relationship props with an underscore helps identify which props are node props (do not start with underscore) and which props are relationship props (start with underscore)
+                _salary: { id: 'RelationshipProp', x: { dataType: 'number' } }
               }
             }
           }